Training on Irrelevant States Implies Data Augmentation: Generalization in Contextual MDPs: Experimental details

 The Four Rooms grid world used in our experiments differs in certain ways from the default Minigrid configuration \citep{chevalier-boisvert_minigrid_2023}.
 For one, the action space is reduced from the default seven actions (turn left, turn right, move forward, pick up an object, drop an object, toggle/activate an object, end episode) to just the first three actions (turn left, turn right, move forward).
 Also, the reward function is changed slightly to reward 1 for successfully reaching the goal and 0 otherwise (as opposed to the $1 - 0.9 * (\frac{\text{step count}}{\text{max steps}})$ given upon success by the default Minigrid environment).

-The implementation of Four Rooms is also customised to allow for more control over the factors of variation (topology, agent location, agent direction, goal location) for generating contexts.
+The implementation of Four Rooms is also customized to allow for more control over the factors of variation (topology, agent location, agent direction, goal location) for generating contexts.
 This acts functionally the same as the \texttt{ReseedWrapper} from Minigrid except that it allows for more control and therefore easier design and construction of the training and testing sets.
-The code for our Four Room implementation can be found at \texttt{<redacted for review>}.
+The code for our Four Room implementation can be found at \texttt{https://github.com/MWeltevrede/Explore-Go}.